-- Modify Offline Proof Test Forms - 1.
-On the left navigation menu, select Admin, and then select Configuration Manager.
+- · Modify Offline Proof Test Forms - 1.
+In the Applications menu, navigate to the ADMIN section, and then select Configuration Manager.

 The Data Configuration window appears in a new tab.

 2. On the Configuration Manager page, select Family Management.

 The Family Management page appears, displaying the list of already existing families.
 The Home family is selected by default.
 In the left pane, below the Home tab, all of the families in the hierarchy appear in alphabetical order.
 Note that you cannot change the order of the families.
 You can expand a family hierarchy by selecting the button in the tab for that family.